lbologna/hbp-sp6-guidebook/source/online_usecases/subcellular_level/subcellular_app/subcellular_app.rst

 The subcellular application was designed as a hub web based environment for creation and simulation of reaction-diffusion models integrated with the molecular repository.
-It allows also importing, combining and simulation of existing models expressed with `BNGL`_ and `SBML`_ languages.
+It allows also to import, combine and simulate existing models expressed with `BNGL`_ and `SBML`_ languages.

-Two types of models are supported: rule-based models convenient and computationally efficient for modeling of big protein signaling complexes and chemical reaction network models.
+Two types of models are supported: rule-based models convenient and computationally efficient for modeling big protein signaling complexes and chemical reaction network models.

 The subcellular application is integrated with a number of solvers for